strakova/gec_tool_comparison/README.md

      `naplava2022.py`.
 The script will select the predictions corresponding to the selected sentences from `Naplava2022` to `GECCC_corrections`.

-Disclaimer: Since the GECCC training, development, and even test data have been freely available online since 2022, and the training corpora of large language models (LLMs) are typically undisclosed, it is impossible to determine whether the evaluation setting is genuinely zero-shot, that is, to what extent the GECCC data may have been seen during pretraining.
+Data exposure disclaimer: Since the GECCC training, development, and even test data have been freely available online since 2022, and the training corpora of large language models (LLMs) are typically undisclosed, it is impossible to determine whether the evaluation setting is genuinely zero-shot, that is, to what extent the GECCC data may have been seen during pretraining.
 More concerningly, the test data itself may have been included in the LLMs’ training sets.

 6. Evaluate the system corrections with the m2scorer.
 The evaluations will be printed to `*.eval` files in the directory `GECCC_evals`: